ivanosky144/ivanosky144/README.md

-Interested with software engineering and applied math
+Interested with software engineering and applied math.
+Currently building Temuka.